Tongue Ties Related To Sleep Apnea in Children

-=]We know that a tethered tongue is associated with many immediate problems, like latching in breastfeeding.
+Recent studies associate tethered tongues with problems like latching in breastfeeding.
 However, researchers wanted to know how this adversely affects a child’s growth.
 They studied children ages 2 to 16 with untreated tongue-tie issues and found severe development problems in children who had not received treatment as infants.
 Their findings were recently published in the International Journal of Pediatric Research.

 Children Sleep Apnea